In-depth reviews

 Infotainment, apps & sat nav

-The Nissan’s touchscreen system is adequate but far from class-leading these days.
-It allows you to plot a route that takes in public charging stations on the way, and features Apple CarPlay and Android Auto, which make it easy to use your phone’s map and music functions.
+Like many aspects of the Nissan Leaf, the car’s touchscreen does the job, but is far from class-leading these days.
+The relatively low-res display allows you to plot a route that takes in public charging stations on the way, and features Apple CarPlay and Android Auto – handy given Nissan’s operating system is a bit clunky and lacking in features.
 The standard stereo is decent, but the Bose upgrade will please keener ears.

 Many Nissan Leaf owners will like having the NissanConnect EV app, which allows you to check the car’s battery charge, remotely start the charging and even set the air-conditioning.
 Other features include a location service to prevent you losing your car in the car park, and a route planner.
 It’s all useful stuff, but the app can be slow to operate and we found it sometimes even failed to connect to the car at all, which is why it gets a poor sub-two-star rating on the app store.